 - Be extremely careful when using free Wi-Fi hotspots to shop online, as you may be watched by data sniffers.

-- Leave suspicious Web sites immediately (they ask for more information than normal or require you to double enter information).
+- Leave suspicious Websites immediately (that ask for more information than normal or require you to double enter information).

-- Log out of your online accounts when you are not actively shopping, and password protect your smartphone, iPad and laptop in case they do go missing.
+- Log out of your online accounts when you are not actively shopping, and password protect your smartphone, tablet and laptop in case they do go missing.

 - Use automated account alerts and frequently monitor your credit card charges and bank balances, allowing you to catch fraud immediately.